sahildshah1/gene-surrounder/README.md

 1. Clone this repo and change directories to gene-surrounder/vignettes/figs.
-2. Open vignette-main.pdf and an R interpreter
+2. Open vignette-main.pdf and a R interpreter
 3. In the R interpreter, change directories to gene-surrounder/vignettes/figs and follow the example in vignette-main.pdf